ThrowsException/panhandler/README.md

 }
 ```

-Let panhandler do the rest and let that sweet sweet donations roll in
+Let panhandler do the rest and let those sweet sweet donations roll in

 ## Contributing